AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/working-with-multiple-source-git-repositories.md

 ---
-title: Working with Multiple Source Git Repositories
+title: Using Multiple Repositories
 description: Learn how to manage multiple git repositories when working with Cloud Manager.
 exl-id: 1b9cca36-c2d7-4f9e-9733-3f1f4f8b2c7a
 ---
-# Working with Multiple Source Git Repositories {#working-with-multiple-source-git-repos}
+# Using Multiple Repositories {#working-with-multiple-source-git-repos}

 Learn how to manage multiple git repositories when working with Cloud Manager.